| | |

 his mind once, why may he not change it again?
 If he relents concerning the curse of

 death, may he not again relent concerning the promised favor and blessing?
+But God leaves us in no such

 uncertainty.
 He gives us ample assurance of both his justice and his unchangeableness.
 He